 In Red Hat Enterprise Linux, you'll find NetworkManager as the default solution to manage network connections.
 It functions almost the same as system-config-network, but with a graphical display.
-After performing an installation of Red Hat Enterprise Linux, the system will get the network configuration
+After performing an installation of Red Hat Enterprise Linux, the system will get the network configuration from a DHCP server on one of the connected network devices, but additional configuration is often required.

 On the graphical desktop, you'll find the NetworkManager icon in the system tray, in the upper right corner of the desktop.
 Use a left click to manage the current networks that are available for your environment.
 You can connect to wireless networks or to connect and disconnect from the wired network.
 You can also use it to connect to a VPN, a hidden wireless network, or to create a new Wireless network connection.